sidiousvic/sidious.pizza/README.md

 The [compiler](plugins/compilePrograms.ts) and [bundler](plugins/bundleStyles.ts) plugins perform checksum comparisons to rerun on watch mode in order to reload your changes live.
 In the compiled programs case, an untracked directory `_temp/esnext` is created as a part of this diffing process.

 There might be slight bugs with this feature (cache invalidation is hard).
 Please report [as an issue](https://github.com/sidiousvic/sidious.pizza/issues).

+## Optimizations

+Processors are used to perform web optimizations on build.

+For example, [this is a processor](processors/optimizePics9000.ts) to process `{ optimize }` suffixed images with HTML attributes such as `preload` and `fetchpriority` automatically.